apnadkarni/blt/man/treeview.rst

     default is "2".

   **-closecommand** *string*
-    Specifies a Tcl script to be invoked when a node is closed.
+    Specifies a TCL script to be invoked when a node is closed.
 You can overrider this for individual entries using the entry's **-closecommand** option.
 The default is "".
 Percent substitutions are performed on *string* before it is executed.
 The following